10 new uses for vintage wool blankets

 What to look for when you purchase thrift store wool blankets

 The most common issue with thrift store wool blankets is moth holes.
 Look over the blanket thoroughly for holes.
 Even hold it up to the light to see.
 Often these don’t show up until you wash it but when you hold it up to the light you’ll see thin areas that will wash away.
-A few small holes aren’t reason enough to reject a blanket but it could be evidence that there are live larvae or eggs in the blanket.
+A few small holes aren’t reasoning enough to reject a blanket but it could be evidence that there are live larvae or eggs in the blanket.
 If you decide to purchase it in spite of the moth holes be sure to wash it in hot water as soon as you get it home.
 Small moth holes can be repaired.
 Large areas of damage will need to be patched to prevent further damage.

 Blankets that have been stored in the attic or the basement may have mold or mildew.
 If the blanket smells musty or you can see visible black spots, these probably won’t wash out.
 The musty smell may also be permanent.
 I generally won’t bring a musty blanket home.

-Strong odours like moth balls or smoke can be problematic as well.
+Strong odours like mothballs or smoke can be problematic as well.
 These generally need several washings to clean out of wool blankets.
 Weigh the price against the extra work to make them useable.

 How to wash a wool blanket

 Plan to wash any wool blankets as soon as you get them home.
 I wash mine using a special technique that I reserve for wool garments.
-I have a top loading older Maytag washing machine that doesn’t let water run into the machine during the spin cycle.
+I have a top-loading older Maytag washing machine that doesn’t let the water run into the machine during the spin cycle.
 If your machine doesn’t have this feature, you’ll want to turn off the water once your machine is filled up.

 I fill my washing machine with hot water.
 Add a squirt of Joy dish soap once it is full.
 I put in one to three wool blankets, depending on how heavy they are.
 I let the wool blankets sit in the washing machine, without agitating for 1 hour.
 Then I turn the dial to the spin cycle and spin the excess water out of the blankets.
-I then remove the blankets from the machine and refill with the same temperature water.
+I then remove the blankets from the machine and refill them with the same temperature water.
 Add the wool blankets back in and let them sit in the clear, hot water for an additional 30 minutes.
 Then I turn the dial to the spin cycle and spin the excess water out of the blankets.
 If the blankets are especially musty smelling I will repeat this step once more.
 Then I hang them out on the line in full sun, to dry.
 If it’s winter, I’ll hang them over clothes racks by the wood store.
 Try to dry them completely within 48 hours.

 Generally, I wash my wool blankets every spring, after a winter of use, before storing them for the summer.
 I will also wash them if they become soiled from using them in the car or outside.